ArtmanG/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+    Adaptive is designing the website at certain sizes, desktop, tablet, phone.
+A Responsive website looks good no matter the size of the screen.

 2. Describe what it means to be mobile first vs desktop first.

+    Mobile first is designing, starting with the smallest (a mobile) and then going up, tablet, and desktop.
+Desktop is starting the design at desktop and working your way down to mobile.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+    It makes it so 1rem = 10px.

 4. How would you describe preprocessing to someone new to CSS?

+    It makes CSS easier to organize and use.
+Like in HTML, with preprocessing you can nest your rules inside their parents.
+You also have the ability to make variables, which you can you to save you font-color and only have to change it once instead of every place it is typed out in normal CSS.
+There are also mixins, which are similar to class rules, but anyone can use them.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+    Parametric Mixins are my favorite.
+Honestly nesting, I get that it is for specificity, but sometimes it just trips me up on what selector a child, or grandchild should have, especially if I only need rules on the parent and the grandchild.
+I know it is something to just keep doing and it will become second nature.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.